mco-gh/mco.dev/content/post/random/convo.md

 coverImage = "/img/convo.jpg"
 +++

-Great conversation flows beautifully, effortlessly, and collaboratively.
+Great conversations flow effortlessly and collaboratively.
 I enjoyed this short piece about applying the rules of improv comedy to improve your conversations.

 <!--more-->